 - 1/2 cup sugar (90g)

 - 1 egg

 - pearl sugar

 For the filling, spread the room-temperature butter so it cover the whole rolled out dough.
 Make a mixture of sugar and cinnamon and sprinkle it over the dough.
 Roll the dough together from the longer side and cut the roll into about 20-25 slices (depending how big buns you want).
 For each slice, place the edge underneath the bun (otherwise, the edge will come up and might be burned when being baked).
-Place them with the cut side upward on a baking sheet and let rise under a baking towel for about 40-60 minutes or until the buns have doubled in size.
+Place them with the cut side upward on an oven tray covered with parchment paper and let rise under a baking towel for about 40-60 minutes or until the buns have doubled in size.

 Pre heat the oven to 425ºF.